Skip to main content

 Andrew Thompson was born in Virginia in about 1808.
 A resident of Wythe County, Virginia, he was a farmer and also served as a deputy clerk for the local county court.
 He died sometime after 1880.

 Beulah Verl Thompson (née Clapp) was born on November 8, 1901, in Guilford County, North Carolina.
 She married John Osbon Thompson in 1937.
-In 1920, she provided testimony in an investigation into an attempted lynching in Alamance County.
-She was… Read More
+In 1920, she provided testimony in an investigation into an attempted lynching in Alamance County.… Read More

 Byrd Anna Thompson (née Meacham) was born on March 7, 1891, in North Carolina.
 She married Charlie Armstrong Thompson on July 9, 1908, and was employed at cotton mills in Rockingham and later Durham.
 Byrd Anna died in Durham on August 17, 1973.… Read More